Helsingør: Architecture

 The new Danish Maritime Museum was designed by Danish prize-winning architects Bjarke Ingels Group (BIG).

 Jørn Utzon lived in Helsingør in his youth because his father was an engineer at Helsingør Værft.
-Utzon designed The Kingo Houses (1956–60) and The Hammershøj Care Centre (1962) in the city.
+Utzon designed : His own house (1952), The Kingo Houses (1956–60) and The Hammershøj Care Centre (1962) in the city.
 The project was completed by Birger Schmidt (1966) after Utzon moved to Sydney to work on the Sydney Opera House.